-Alumni from the Morris physics program have been successful in a wide variety of careers in industry, academia, the military and the school system.
+Alumni from the Morris physics program have been successful in a wide variety of careers in industry, academia, the military, jobs in law, business, entrepenuership, as well as within the school system.
 They have ranked the three most important qualities learned in the Morris physics program:

 - Analytical problem solving skills